 Founded in 1859, Central City quickly acquired the reputation of being in the middle of “the richest square mile on earth.”
-As many as 30,000 miners flooded the area in search of their fortunes but by the end of its second year, most of the placer gold was gone and hard rock mining began.
-The settlement’s population ebbed and flowed with the building of new mines and survived through the 1870’s and 1880’s.
+As many as 30,000 miners flooded the area searching for their fortunes, but by the end of its second year, most of the placer gold was gone, and hard rock mining began.
+The settlement’s population ebbed and flowed with the building of new mines and survived through the 1870s and 1880s.

-However, by the early 1900’s Central City was becoming a virtual “ghost” as buildings were dismantled – the lumber and materials shipped to more thriving settlements.
+However, by the early 1900s, Central City became a virtual “ghost” as buildings were dismantled – the lumber and materials shipped to more thriving settlements.

-By the 1920’s the settlement had only about 500 residents.
-Struggling along as tourist town for years afterwards, the town regained some prosperity with the passing of legalized gambling in 1991.
+By the 1920s, the settlement had only about 500 residents.
+Struggling along as a tourist town for years afterward, the town regained some prosperity with the passing of legalized gambling in 1991.

 However, the nearby town of Blackhawk, nearer to the highway, benefited most from the new law and Central City continued to struggle along.
 However, the benefit to Central City is that most of its historic buildings remain intact.
-Central City, although inhabited by the living, is also said to remain home to a number of lingering spirits.
+Central City, although inhabited by the living, is also said to remain home to several lingering spirits.

 Masonic Cemetery – Every April 5 and November 1, it is said that a beautiful woman in a black satin dress appears and lays flowers on the grave of John Edward Cameron.
 There are many different rumors for the connection between this ghost and Cameron, who died on November 1, 1887.
 At one time, twelve people gathered at Cameron’s grave on November 1 to see the ghost.
 They were not disappointed — at sunset, the woman appeared as always, but when two of the men tried to grab her, she flew off and vanished on a hill not far from the cemetery.
 The hilltop cemetery is north of the city.

-Among the remaining troupes of the Opera House was s a miner turned stage performer by the name of Mike Dougherty, who was a favorite in 1865.
+Among the remaining troupes of the Opera House was s a miner turned stage performer Mike Dougherty, who was a favorite in 1865.
 Unfortunately, like many residents of this rough and tumble frontier town, Dougherty drank himself to death.
-Apparently, Mike’s love of the stage has caused him to linger.
+But, apparently, Mike’s love of the stage has caused him to linger.

 Legend has it that the woman’s likeness was painted by a distraught miner when his wife died of consumption (tuberculosis.)
 As the story goes, the miner drank himself into a stupor and then proceeded to paint his wife’s portrait on the floor.
 Speaking tenderly of her, he painted long into the night and on past noon the next day.
 Once the artist was finished, he slept, never to wake again.
-Buried next to his beloved wife, witnesses say that on the anniversary of his death, the couple can be heard talking tenderly to each other through her portrait on the floor.
+Buried next to his beloved wife, witnesses say that the couple can be heard talking tenderly to each other through her portrait on the floor on the anniversary of his death.

 Unknown Cemetery – There are at least four cemeteries in Central City.
 One of these old cemeteries holds the remains of a woman who was determined to be a witch by her peers.
 If you can find the grave, it is said that if one stands just a few yards away, a green mist will surround the area.
 Further, witnesses purport that if the lighting is right, hundreds of maggots will cover the ground.